Gilberto Silva: Arsenal

 Gilberto's doctor ordered him to wear a back brace for three months to aid the healing of the fractured bone.
 Gilberto returned to his native Brazil for the duration of his rehabilitation.
 During his time there, he doubted whether he would ever be able to play football again, due to speculation that his injury could threaten his career.
 Despite his concerns, his long rehabilitation time paid off as he made a full recovery.
 He made his footballing comeback in Arsenal's 4–1 victory over Norwich City on 22 April 2005.
 During the whole 2004–05 season, Gilberto was injured for 7 months and played only 17 games.
 His absence, combined with Arsenal's slump in form at the time, led to much discussion regarding the importance of Gilberto to the Arsenal team; some suggesting that Arsenal struggled without him.

 In June 2005, football agent Jacques Lichtenstein took Atlético Mineiro to court over Gilberto's transfer in 2002.
 Lichtenstein's lawyer argued that he and his informal partner, Ronny Rosenthal, never received an allegedly agreed 10% commission from Gilberto's £4.5 million transfer to Arsenal from Atlético Mineiro in July 2002.
 Arsène Wenger and Arsenal vice-chairman David Dein both gave evidence in court, saying that Arsenal dealt directly with Atlético Mineiro and that no agent was involved in the deal.
 The case was conducted before The Hon.
 Mr Justice Jack, who on 29 June ruled against Lichtenstein, and ordered the claimants pay Atletico Minéiro £94,000 in legal costs.
 A year later, the case could have caused problems for Arsenal, when former player Ashley Cole criticised the club for "hypocrisy and double standards" in the way they approached Gilberto.
-Gilberto and his agent (Paulo Villana) also reiterated the player's desire to honour his contract with the Gunners.
-Meanwhile, Gilberto's good form carried through to the second half of the season.
-Even though Arsenal only managed to finish fourth in the league, he ended the season as Arsenal's second highest scorer with 10 Premier League goals.
-The explanation for his unusually high tally is the fact that Henry suffered two lengthy injury spells, in which Gilberto stepped up as captain to take penalties.
-Gilberto's goal scoring record combined with his own good form in midfield and his leadership of Wenger's youthful squad led some Arsenal fans and football pundits to label Gilberto as Arsenal's best player of the season, and one of the best in the Premier League.